tobigiwa/data-engineering-python-with-aws/README.md

    - `aws_access_key_id`
    - `aws_secret_access_key`

-- The project does contain a `requirement.txt`, install the required libraries by running `$ pip install -r requirement.txt` in the project terminal.
+- The project does contain a requirement.txt, install the required libraries by running `$ pip install -r requirement.txt` in the project terminal.

 It is advisable to use an [`AWS IAM USER`], read about this from (https://docs.aws.amazon.com) for best practices as I also did.
 >### additional information: